laserbeamfoam/SimToPC/README.md

 The workflow in this stage performs the following steps:

 a. **Continuity check**
-   A slice is taken along the middle section of the track.
+   Using the known regular mesh spacing, the script enumerates expected cross-sections.
-   If material is present along the full trajectory in this plane, the track is considered continuous.
+   If any expected cross-section has no material cells, the track is non-continuous and the case is skipped (only a boolean is saved).

-b. **Geometric quantities at the mid-plane**
+b. **Per-section metrics (only if continuous)**
-   If the track passes the continuity check, a transverse plane is taken at the middle of the track.
+  For every cross-section along the track, compute:
    The main geometrical quantities are then calculated:
    - **W** (width)
    - **H** (height)